OpenTermsArchive/contrib-versions/XfinityWebServices/Terms of Service.md

 Terms of Service |  Web Terms of Service |  Software License |  Residential Services Policies |  Report Abuse to Comcast |  Terms for Feedback |  Open Source Software |  Purchased Content Terms and Conditions

-Web Services Terms of Service Archive (Previous Versions) Web Services Terms of Service Revised and Effective: May 17, 2018 1.
+Web Services Terms of Service Archive (Previous Versions) Web Services Terms of Service Revised and Effective: October 31, 2019 1.
 About the Web Services Terms of Service and Comcast Web Services

 Within these Web Services Terms of Service ("**Terms**") the term "**Comcast**" or "**we**" (and related pronouns) will refer to Comcast Cable Communications Management, LLC, and its respective subsidiaries and affiliates that own and operate websites and Internet services on its behalf.
 The term "**you**" (and related pronouns) refers to you as a user of Comcast's websites and Internet services described below.